Loading Experience

 Braddock is a place that was poured out.

 The industry took what it needed.
-Everything else was left behind.

 The town kept its shape — around something that’s gone.